simranhundal/Obj-file-loader/README.md

 # Obj-file-loader

 Made in CodeBlocks enviroment
-need glut and soul libraries
+need glut and soil libraries
 read any .obj file and mape a given texture over it